nekobato/gitquake/README.md

 gitquake
 ========

-A Web Application that monitors the git repository, to notifies
+A Web Application that monitors the git repository, and notifies.